 Some of the featured favorites are described below:

-Residents in the Categorical, Physician-Scientist Training Program (PSTP) and Medicine/Pediatrics training tracks have a continuity clinic that spans the duration of their training and occurs, on average, one full day two week, with more clinics in the second and third years.
+Residents in the Categorical, Physician-Scientist Training Program (PSTP) and Medicine/Pediatrics training tracks have a continuity clinic that spans the duration of their training and occurs, on average, one full day per two weeks, with more clinics in the second and third years.
 Residents are assigned to one site for the duration of their training.
 The resident is the primary doctor for his or her own patient panel!

 Residents work with